FarhanAliAbbasi/socialsphere/README.md

 Locate the <section id="services">.
 Each service is a <div> block inside the slider.
 You can copy/paste these blocks to add more services or edit the text/images of existing ones.

-🚀 Deployment

-This project is "Static," meaning it can be hosted anywhere for free.

-GitHub Pages (Recommended)

-Push your code to a GitHub repository.

-Go to Settings > Pages.

-Under Source, select main branch and click Save.

-Your site will be live at https://farhanaliabbasi.github.io/social-sphere/index.html.
+Your site will be live at (https://farhanaliabbasi.github.io/socialsphere/)

-Netlify / Vercel

-Drag and drop the project folder into your Netlify/Vercel dashboard.

-It will be live instantly.

 📄 License